-Some news for you: we now celebrate sixteenth anniversaries.
+Some news for you: we now celebrate nineteenth anniversaries.

 It was on this day, May 23rd, in 2002 that a whole generation of Irish people finally found out what it was like to be ideologically opposed on something.
-Having never had the kind of bipartisan politics that has dominated British and American politics, the question as to whether you were on Mick's side or Roy's became the closest we've had to Whigs and Tories.
+Having never had the kind of bipartisan politics that has dominated British and American politics (you know, except for the whole Civil War thing - Ed.), the question as to whether you were on Mick's side or Roy's became the closest we've had to Whigs and Tories.

 So in the aftermath of Keane's walkout/being sent home, the country lost the run of itself.
 Hysteria was general all over Ireland, and here we remember a few of the mad details that you may have slipped your mind....